JeremyHong0/Parkour/README.md

 This is a technical demo made with Unreal Engine 5.1.
 -----------------------------------------------------
-I've currently implemented wall climb, mantle and sprint.
+I've currently implemented wall climb, mantle and sprint on server-client system.

 I'm planning to add combo attacks and some more gameplay(Enemy AI) stuffs.